Jacob Bromwell House: Historic context

 Good transportation is a leading reason for Wyoming's prosperity.
 The city lies near the old pre-statehood road that connected Cincinnati with locations farther north, such as Fort Hamilton and Fallen Timbers.
 Curves in the road were cut off in 1806, forming a new road that is today followed by Springfield Pike through central Wyoming.
 Improvements in the 1830s only enhanced its importance.
 By this time, another mode of transportation had become significant: the Miami and Erie Canal was built a short distance to the east in 1828, and the village of Lockland grew up along its side.
 Railroads reached the city in 1851 with the construction of the Cincinnati, Hamilton, and Dayton Railroad on the border between Lockland and Wyoming.

 Because of Wyoming's proximity to the industry of Lockland, its easy transportation to the booming city of Cincinnati, and its pleasant scenery, many wealthy industrialists purchased local farms and built grand country houses.
 Most such houses were built in the Wyoming Hills area, west of Springfield Pike; growth in this area continued until the coming of the Great Depression.
-Kirby was typical of these rich industrialists, building a large house and commuting to Cincinnati daily.
+Bromwell was typical of these rich industrialists, building a large house and commuting to Cincinnati daily.